 Q: How do I link to an article from a ZSR Library database or online journal?

 A: When you link to articles from our electronic resources, the URL in the address bar typically won’t be the one you can share.
 These resources require users to authenticate with their WFU credentials, so you need to provide a link that connects them to our authentication service.
 Look around on the page for a “Permalink” or “Stable URL.”
 In most cases, these links will have some combination of the words “libproxy” and “wakehealth” somewhere in them.
-But remember, no linking to HBR!
 Some examples:

 Link, link, link!
-HBR aside, linking is always the best option.
+If it’s available online, then linking is almost always the best option.

 Before you post anything that you can’t link to, reach out to the library’s Course Reserves service.